tencentyun/intlcloud-documents/product/网络/负载均衡/购买指导/计费说明_intl.md

 ## Arrear Isolation Policy

-- Service will stop in 24 hours after your account is in arrears.
+- Service will stop in 24 hours when your account is in arrears.
 You will get SMS or email notifications to add funds within 24 hours.
 Your service will not be affected if you add funds within 24 hours.
 - If you do not add funds within 24 hours, instance will be stopped and **isolated**, and billing of occupied CLB instance will be stopped.
 Instance-related configuration data will be kept for 7 days.
 The instance will start automatically if funds are added within 7 days.
 If the account remains in arrears for more than 7 days, user is considered no longer wish to continue CLB service and relevant configuration data will be deleted permanently.
 - Tencent Cloud will send you notifications via SMS or email one day before deletion.
 Once deleted, relevant configuration data cannot be recovered.

-> CLB does not initiate unbinding with CVM, but it can unbind forcibly with LB when **CVM** is isolated (after Pay-as-You-Go CVM account is in arrears for over 2 hours).
+> CLB and CVM can only be unbound manually, but they can unbind forcibly when **CVM** is isolated (when Pay-as-You-Go CVM account is in arrears for over 2 hours).